daviddotcs/string-syntax-polyfill/README.md

 * .NET/.NET Core 1.0 or greater
 * .NET Framework 4.5 or greater
 * .NET Standard 1.0 or greater

+## Alternatives

+You might instead consider [PolySharp](https://github.com/Sergio0694/PolySharp) which uses a source generator to provide polyfills for `[StringSyntax]` among other types in order to enable various new C# language features on older runtimes.

 ## Building the NuGet Package